|

 • Classes combining in-person and remote formats

-• Class hours: in-person ≥ remote, and since remote does not exceed in-person, not subject to the cap on distance-education credits
+• Class hours: in-person ≥ remote, and since remote does not exceed in-person, not subject to the cap on distance-education credits Uses of Generative AI

 Limited permission for use